How to Talk to People, for Engineers

 In other words: ask a lot of questions, and ask personal questions about them.
 However, make sure you know what’s appropriate and not appropriate for the given situation and level of familiarity.

-The “I” vs. “You” ratio in conversation is a useful metric to track.
-Try to use “you” more often than “I” when framing questions and responses.
-For example, instead of “I think that project sounds interesting,” try “What excited you most about that project?”
+If every sentence out of your mouth starts with “I”, that’s usually a bad sign.
+Try to say “you” more often when you’re asking questions or responding.
+Instead of “I think that project sounds interesting,” try “What excited you most about that project?”

 Escalation #